trollkarlen2/gmail-rule-processor/README.md

 1. Open [Google Apps Script](https://script.google.com/).
 2. Create an empty project.
-3. Give the project a name (e.g. MyGmail2GDrive)
+3. Give the project a name (e.g. GmailRuleProcessor)
-4. Replace the content of the created file Code.gs with the provided [Code.gs](https://github.com/ahochsteger/gmail2gdrive/blob/master/Code.gs) and save the changes.
+4. Replace the content of the created file Code.gs with the provided [Code.gs](https://github.com/trollkarlen2/gmail-rule-processor/blob/master/Code.gs) and save the changes.
-5. Create a new script file with the name 'Config' and replace its content with the provided [Config.gs](https://github.com/ahochsteger/gmail2gdrive/blob/master/Config.gs) and save the changes.
+5. Create a new script file with the name 'Config' and replace its content with the provided [Config.gs](https://github.com/trollkarlen2/gmail-rule-processor/blob/master/Config.gs) and save the changes.
 6. Adjust the configuration to your needs.
 It is recommended to restrict the timeframe using 'newerThan' to prevent running into API quotas by Google.
-7. Test the script by manually executing the function performGmail2GDrive.
+7. Test the script by manually executing the function GmailRuleProcessor.
-8. Create a time based trigger which periodically executes 'Gmail2GDrive' (e.g. once per day) to automatically organize your Gmail attachments within Google Drive.
+8. Create a time based trigger which periodically executes 'GmailRuleProcessor' (e.g. once per day).

 Feedback and contributions
 --------------------------

-Direct any feedback and contributions directly to [Github](https://github.com/ahochsteger/gmail2gdrive).
+Direct any feedback and contributions directly to [Github](https://github.com/trollkarlen2/gmail-rule-processor).

 Thanks
 ------

-I'd like to thank [Amit Agarwal](http://www.labnol.org/about/) who provided similar functionality in his article [Send your Gmail Attachments to Google Drive](http://www.labnol.org/internet/send-gmail-to-google-drive/21236/) from which Gmail2GDrive evolved to provide more flexibility.
+We'd like to thank [Andreas Hochsteger](https://github.com/ahochsteger) for writing the original script.
+He in turn thanks [Amit Agarwal](http://www.labnol.org/about/) who provided similar functionality in his article [Send your Gmail Attachments to Google Drive](http://www.labnol.org/internet/send-gmail-to-google-drive/21236/).